tangle-network/orbit/README.md

 ### Deploying Smart Contracts

 For the already deployed smart contracts on the testnets, refer to the [DEPLOYMENTS.md](./DEPLOYMENTS.md) file.

+otherwise, the process of deploying smart contracts on the deployed chains is the same as locally.

 <h2 id="contribute"> Contributing </h2>